 That was not for me, so I started to work at home, participating in street markets and fairs.

-In the late eighties I had a section on metalwork opened in an vocational school (Cirene) in Rimini and taught there goldsmithing for two years. -
+In the late eighties I had a section on metalwork opened in a vocational school (Cirene) in Rimini and taught there goldsmithing for two years.

 A few years later I attended a seminar on Ancient Etruscan Art and Techniques in Murlo, near Siena, where I learnt granulation.